BelaFrank/RoboFont/README.md

 - code clean-up as it is a mess now

-- update with UFO3 style group naming sceme detection.
-Not that I expect many people to convert from UFO to .vfb in the future.
+- update with UFO3 style group naming scheme detection (not that I expect many people to convert from UFO to .vfb in the future).